WheteThunger/CustomVendingSetup/README.md

 ## Features

 - Allows customizing items sold at monument vending machines
+- Supports vendors that have invisible vending machines, such as those at bandit camp and fishing villages
 - Supports all monument types, including custom monuments
 - Saves customizations for future restarts and wipes, based on the vending machine's relative position to the monument
 - Synchronizes edits with copies of the vending machines at duplicate monuments
 - Compatible with NPC vending machines spawned at monuments by plugins such as [Monument Addons](https://umod.org/plugins/monument-addons)
+- Allows bypassing dynamic pricing per vending machine
 - Allows customizing vending machine skins
 - Allows disabling vending machine map markers
 - Allows disabling delivery drone access
-- Supports Economics and Server Rewards
+- Supports Economics and Server Rewards as both payment and merchandise
 - Supports blueprints, as well as items with custom skins and names
 - Supports attachments and other child items
 - Supports alternative ammo types and amounts